 Inside: Thinking about teaching your little one at home?
 Homeschooling a 2 year old is simple with these educational activities!

-If you haven’t seen my last post on homeschooling a 2-year-old over on my other blog, you can check it out here:
+If you haven’t seen my original post on homeschooling a 2-year-old over on my first blog, you can check it out here:

 Last summer, I began homeschooling my 2-year-old daughter, as radical as that sounds.
 She was thirsting for knowledge, and I was more than willing to oblige.
 Homeschooling had been on my heart for years, so beginning to teach her just made sense.